telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 ## Interactive States

-### Hover effect on table rows
+### Hover Effect on Table Rows

-As of Q1 2016 row hover state styles were added to all Kendo UI themes.
-Hover is a useful UI state providing visual affordance especially across long table rows and in editing mode of the Grid.
-However, there are scenarios in which the hover state might be misleading and is not needed.
-To remove the hover style, apply the following CSS:
+As of Kendo UI 2016 Q1 row hover state styles are added to all Kendo UI themes.
+Hover is a useful UI state providing visual affordance especially across long table rows and in the editing mode of the Grid.
+However, there are scenarios in which the `hover` state might be misleading and is not needed.

+The example below demonstrates the CSS necessary to remove the hover style.

+###### Example

         .k-grid tr:hover
         {
             background: none;
         }